-- 1. Lost planning time may be accrued up to one-half (1/2) day or full day increments and be utilized as compensatory time to be taken as mutually agreed upon between the employee and the supervisor. - 2.
-A substitute will be utilized to make up the lost planning time at a mutually-agreeable time. - 3.
-The employee shall be compensated for lost planning time at the then-existing curriculum rate.
+Lost planning time may be accrued up to one-half (1/2) day or full day increments and be utilized as compensatory time to be taken as mutually agreed upon between the employee and the supervisor during non-instructional time.

-A record of comp time hours shall be maintained by the building office.
-If the compensatory time is not used by the end of the school year, the teacher shall submit a time sheet (which will be available in the building office), to the building administrator for verification, by the last day of the school year.
+A record of comp time hours shall be maintained by the building office where compensatory time forms shall be filed.
+If the compensatory time is not used by the end of the school year, the teacher shall be paid according to the hours designated on the form.
+It shall be the building administrator's responsibility to ensure employees are paid for Compensatory Time that is lost to the employee.
 The time shall be paid at the Schedule B curriculum rate within two pay periods after the last day of the school year.